ihsanabdulhakim/spotifyai-reviewerLLM/README.md

 ```
 pip install -r requirements.txt
 ```
 So, I combined the manual RAG using `handle_tool_calls` and other functions that being construct in **`backend.py`**.
 The metadata will be based on the dictionary format `spotifyreviewscombined.jsonl` which is generated in **`jsonforrag.py`**.
-TThis will serve as the final step to support the development of **app.py** as the local application for the inference of the Spotify AI chatbot.
+The meta data for tools function is constructed within **`meta.py`**.
+This will serve as the final step to support the development of **`app.py`** as the local application for the inference of the Spotify AI chatbot.
 After that, I implement the *initial_greeting* everytime the chat inference appears first time or being clear after having chat interactions.

 To perform the chatbot task, we need to run the scripts in terminal:
 ```